swiateks/swiateks/README.md

 ## Tech Stack ⚡️

--**Java, Spring Boot:** My expertise lies in Java, with Spring Boot as my trusted toolkit for building efficient and scalable applications.
+- **Java, Spring Boot:** My expertise lies in Java, with Spring Boot as my trusted toolkit for building efficient and scalable applications.
--**Docker, Maven:** Containerization and dependency management are second nature.
+- **Docker, Maven:** Containerization and dependency management are second nature.
--**Azure Certified:** Proficient in cloud-based solutions.
+- **Azure Certified:** Proficient in cloud-based solutions.

 ## Projects and Blog ✨